adunkman/dunkman.me/app/content/today-i-learned/index.md

     title: You can press <kbd>Control</kbd> to temporarily pause VoiceOver readout.
   - date: "2021-06-13"
     link: https://seths.blog/2008/01/permission-mark/
-    title: Permission marketing works like this: if you stop showing up, people complain, they ask where you went.
+    title: "Permission marketing works like this: if you stop showing up, people complain, they ask where you went."
   - date: "2021-06-11"
     link: https://www.quora.com/Is-it-racist-to-say-long-time-no-see
     title: \"Long time no see\" may have originated as a phrase mocking Chinese immigrants’ usage of English (it is a direct translation of the common greeting 好久不见).